-I sip non-fat cappuccinos in cafes in my Kootenay Mountain hometown, while waiting for one of my four children to finish their dance, choir, soccer, curling or music lessons.
+I sip non-fat cappuccinos in cafes in my Kootenay Mountain hometown, while waiting for one of my four children to finish their dance, choir, soccer, curling, or music lessons.
 Oh, and I write.

-I am about to release my book Homeschool Mama Self-Care book, offer personal home learning coaching, host guests at my bed & breakfast, stare at impressionist art, listen to classical and jazz, and read like a hungry baby bird.
+I am about to release my book Homeschool Mama Self-Care book, I offer one-to-one coaching and online courses, host guests at my bed & breakfast, stare at impressionist art, listen to classical and jazz, and read like a hungry baby bird.

 I spend much of my days giving writing feedback, practice French sentences and Latin verbs, and read on plate tectonics to ancient civilizations.

 I train and walk our Great Pyrenees puppy, Violet.
 I bake bread, grow a veggie, perennial and tea garden, fertilize the fruit orchard, and keep a ready supply of plum jam and homemade meals.
 I sell a few dozen eggs a week, thanks to the Cluckingham Palace ladies and happy Henry the 8th.